28 Fun and Memorable Team Building Games Your Team Will Love

 28. Mirror, Mirror

 Participants start by thinking of each person on their team and writing down their greatest strengths and contributions.
 Each person then looks into the mirror, without conversation, for 30 seconds.
 At the end of the 30 seconds, they silently write down what they saw in the mirror, what they thought about what they saw and what they felt about what they saw.
 Then, each person shares what he or she had written about each other’s strengths and contributions.
 This will help team members be encouraged and reminded of their strengths, value and contributions during difficult days.

 Most companies realize that the success of the business depends on the success of the team.
 Productive, successful teams usually shine in qualities such as communication, creativity, problem solving and leadership.
 But these skills don't always come naturally to a group; sometimes, they have to be taught and encouraged.

-Adding an element of fun to the workplace is an effective way to boost staff performance, help break down barriers and uncover hidden potential.
+Adding an element of fun to the workplace is an effective way to reap the benefits of teamwork — boost staff performance, help break down barriers and uncover hidden potential.
 To start building these qualities in your own team, try these fun team building games.
 Whether your goal is to break the ice, foster creativity, encourage problem solving or just to have fun, check out our full list of the best team building activities to get started.

 Looking for even more fun activities, games and ways to engage your team?
 Check out of lists of the best ice breaker questions and ice breaker games.

 Check out more exciting team building activities in cities near you.